reeseschultz/ReeseUnityDemos/README.md

 sudo apt install clang
 ```

+## Credits

+* The demos extensively use [Mini Mike's Metro Minis](https://mikelovesrobots.github.io/mmmm) (licensed with [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/?)) by [Mike Judge](https://github.com/mikelovesrobots).
+That project is embedded in this one by way of `Assets/mmmm/`.
+I modified its directory structure, and generated my own prefabs rather than using the included ones.
+* The demos leverage animations from [Mixamo](https://www.mixamo.com) by [Adobe](https://www.adobe.com/).
+* The navigation package uses [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) (licensed with [MIT](https://opensource.org/licenses/MIT)) by [Unity Technologies](https://github.com/Unity-Technologies).
+* The navigation package also uses [PathUtils](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.nav/ThirdParty/PathUtils) (licensed with [zlib](https://opensource.org/licenses/Zlib)) by [Mikko Mononen](https://github.com/memononen), and modified by [Unity Technologies](https://github.com/Unity-Technologies).
+Did you know that Mikko is credited in [Death Stranding](https://en.wikipedia.org/wiki/Death_Stranding) for [Recast & Detour](https://github.com/recastnavigation/recastnavigation)?

 ## Contributing

 Find a problem, or have an improvement in mind?
 Great.
 Go ahead and submit a pull request.
 Note that the maintainer offers no assurance he will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever.
 All that said, [GitHub Issues](https://github.com/reeseschultz/ReeseUnityDemos/issues/new/choose) is fine for constructive discussion.